What Vaccines Do Seniors Need?

 Woman in a blue shirt wearing a mask receives COVID-19 vaccine administered by man with a tie and labcoat.

-The Centers for Disease Control reports that each year, about 42,000 adults and 300 children in the U.S. die from illnesses that could have been prevented by vaccines.
+The Centers for Disease Control reports that each year, tens of thousands of people in the U.S. die from illnesses that could have been prevented by vaccines.
 The development of vaccines has proved to be one of the most successful public health advancements to come along in the history of medicine.

 Before vaccines, many people became severely ill or died from infectious diseases such as smallpox, polio, diphtheria, measles, and pertussis.
 Since the widespread use of vaccines, smallpox has been eradicated worldwide and polio, measles, and rubella have been considered eliminated in the U.S., though there have been measles outbreaks in communities with low vaccination rates.

-Clearly vaccines are important to our health as individuals, but I would argue that in addition to self-protection, getting vaccinated is part of good citizenship.
+Clearly vaccines are important to our health as individuals, and in addition to providing self-protection, getting vaccinated is part of good citizenship.
 Vaccines empower all of us to reduce the spread of infectious disease within our families and circle of friends, as well as the community at large.
 Infants, older adults, and people with weakened immune systems (like those undergoing cancer treatment) are especially vulnerable to infectious diseases that are better controlled when everyone who can gets protected through vaccines.

-As a Chief Medical Officer for Hebrew SeniorLife one of my goals is to help seniors avoid health complications that can happen as we get older – and vaccines are an important tool.
+As medical director of the Hebrew SeniorLife outpatient clinic at NewBridge on the Charles, one of my goals is helping seniors avoid health complications that can happen as we get older – and vaccines are an important tool.

 Why are older adults at greater risk for vaccine-preventable illness?